hamelsmu/k8s-slackbot-python/README.md

 This is a minimal example that creates a minimal python controller that prints a message when a `kind: Job` is run.

-To run the example execute the shell script:

 ## To Run The Example

-I assume you are running K8s locally with Docker Desktop.
-You can then run this script
+I assume you are [running K8s locally with Docker Desktop](https://docs.docker.com/desktop/kubernetes/).
+You can then run this script:

 ```bash
 ./run.sh